trustoverip/tswg-cesr-specification/spec/spec.md

 ```

-the following signature applies to the nested `credential` SAD signed by a transferable identifier using the transferable index signature group.
+The following signature applies to the nested credential SAD signed by a transferable identifier using the transferable index signature group.
 The example is annotated with spaces and line feeds for clarity and an accompanied table is provided with comments.

 ```
 -JAB